 In this Prospectus, any reference to "pro forma" financial information is to information, which has been extracted without material adjustment from the unaudited financial information contained in the section of this Prospectus entitled "Unaudited Pro Forma Consolidated Financial Information".
-The Unaudited Pro Forma Consolidated Financial Information (as defined in the section "Unaudited Pro Forma Consolidated Financial Information") is for illustrative purposes only.
+The Unaudited Pro Forma Consolidated Financial Information (as defined in the section "Unaudited Pro Forma Consolidated Financial Information (as defined in the section "Unaudited Pro Forma Consolidated Financial Information").

+Information") is for illustrative purposes only.
 Because of its nature, the pro forma financial information addresses a hypothetical situation and, therefore, does not represent the actual financial position or results of Takeaway.com or Just Eat or what the actual financial position or results of the Combined Group would have been if the Combination had been completed on the dates indicated.